mrdavehill/ACI/README.md

 ## How to test the software

-You need the objects below on the sandbox, I added them but maybe you should check and see if they're still there.
+You need the objects below on the sandbox, creat them using this bit of Terraform: https://github.com/mrdavehill/-Terraform-ACI--Domain-AAEP-VlanPool.

 AEP - AEP_Core

-Vlan Pool - Vlan_Pool_Cpre
+Vlan Pool - Vlan_Pool_Core

 Domain - Domain_Core